rudikershaw/water-alarm/hardware/README.md

 ![Schematic for the detector](documentation/schematic.jpg "Alarm Schematic")

-Once everything is connected as shown above, will want to flash the `water-alarm.ino` file in this directory onto your board ready for testing.
-To do this you will need the [Arduino IDE](https://www.arduino.cc/en/main/software) installed, and you will need to follow the instruction for installing the ESP8266 boards on the IDE in order to flash software onto it.
-You can find instruction for installing these boards [here](https://arduino-esp8266.readthedocs.io/en/latest/installing.html#installing).
+Once everything is connected as shown above, you will want to flash the `water-alarm.ino` file in this directory onto your board ready for testing.
+To do this you will need the [Arduino IDE](https://www.arduino.cc/en/main/software) installed, and you will need to follow the instructions for installing the ESP8266 boards on the IDE in order to flash software onto it.
+You can find instructions for installing these boards using the `Boards Manager`[here](https://arduino-esp8266.readthedocs.io/en/latest/installing.html#installing).

+Once the appropriate ESP8266 boards have been installed in your Arduino IDE;

+1. Plug the NodeMCU ESP8266 development board into your computer via USB with data.
+2. Open your Arduino IDE (if you have not already).
+3. From the toolbar select File > Open and then choose the water-alarm.ino from this directory.
+4. From the toolbar select Tools > Port > Your port.
+5. Change the `SSID`, `PASSWORD`, `host`, and `uuid` variables to your own values**.
+6. From the toolbar select Sketch > Upload.

+> ** The `SSID` is for your wireless connection, `PASSWORD` is the password for your wifi, `host` is the domain name of your web service which you should have set up prior to setting the hardware up, and `uuid` is a universally unique identifier.
+You can generate a `uuid` from [here](https://www.uuidgenerator.net/version4).